adamsilver/fdpb/04-book-a-flight.md

 document.documentElement.className = 'enhanced';
 ```

-While we're at it we might consider limiting how many seats users can select based on how many passengers they specified earlier.
+While we're adding these enhancements, we should consider limiting how many seats users can select based on how many passengers they specified earlier.
 Radio buttons don't need this enhancement as only one is selectable.
 In the case of checkboxes, however, the user can select more than their quota.
 When they do, they'll get an error.

 Without user research it's hard to know if this is a problem or not.
-If if proves to be, we can limit selection with Javascript.
+If it proves to be, we can limit selection with Javascript.
 One way to do this is to disable the remaining seats as soon as the limit is reached.
 But what if the user wants to choose another seat as a replacement?
 If we disable the remaining seats the interface won't respond.

 ![Showing no feedback](.)